cornell-ece5745/ece5745-tut8-sram/docs/index.md

 ```

 Notice how this is simply a wrapper around `SramGenericPRTL` instantiated
 with the desired number of words and bits per word.
-A specific instance of
+So if you are using
-this wrapper can be instantiated as follows:
+PyMTL, create a new file named `SRAM_32x128_1rw.py` as follows:

 ```python
 from pymtl3                         import *